 Daily Cleaning Routine: Keep it Easy and Simple

-Use a vacuum cleaner set to hard floors or a soft-bristled broom to start clearing away any loose dirt, dust, and debris.
+Vacuum or dry sweep first: Use a vacuum cleaner set to hard floors or a soft-bristled broom to start clearing away any loose dirt, dust, and debris.
 Steer clear of vacuums with revolving brushes since they may cause surface scratches.

-After that, use a moist microfiber mop dipped in warm water.
+Use warm water to mop: After that, use a moist microfiber mop dipped in warm water.
 This is typically sufficient for everyday cleaning.
 Porcelain is not porous, but too much water can leak into grout lines, so don’t saturate the tiles too much.

-Use a pH-neutral tile cleanser to remove accumulated dirt at least once weekly.
+Every Week, use a pH-neutral Cleaner: Use a pH-neutral tile cleanser to remove accumulated dirt at least once weekly.
 These cleaners keep tiles looking new while being kind to them.
 Steer clear of cleansers that contain bleaches or strong acids.

 Pro Tip: Avoid detergents that contain soap.
 Over time, the residue they leave dulls the tile.